Smoked Tomatillo Salsa Verde

 To make the Salsa Verde:

-• Place the smoked tomatillos and any juices into a blender or mixer while still hot.
+• Blend: Place the smoked tomatillos and any juices into a blender or mixer while still hot.
 Add diced shallots, apple cider vinegar (starting with 2 tablespoons), cilantro, 1 teaspoon salt and mix.

 • Serve over your favorite meats, or as a dip with chips.